- Cyber incident signs

 Be proactive in your cybersecurity

-In short, as the internet continues to grow, the number of attacks are increasing in the digital world.
+In short, as the internet continues to grow, the number of attacks is increasing in the digital world.
 The prevention of cyber attacks starts with a proactive approach.

-The early detection of security red flags will help mitigating the damage and preventing any further attacks.
+The early detection of security red flags will help mitigate the damage and prevent any further attacks.
 It will also help protect personal information and privacy against threat agents.

 Frequently asked questions